TriumphLLC/Blend4Web/deploy/doc/en/_sources/camera.txt

 Detailed API module documentation: :b4wmod:`link camera`.

 A camera's position and its spatial orientation are defined by the control mode.
-In the ``EYE``, ``TARGET`` and ``HOVER`` modes, control mode has several limitations: for example, the camera's vertical axis is always aligned along the world's Y-axis and the camera is constantly focused on the pivot point.
+In the ``EYE``, ``TARGET`` and ``HOVER`` modes, control mode has several limitations: for example, the camera's vertical axis is always aligned along the world's Z-axis and the camera is constantly focused on the pivot point.
 The ``STATIC`` mode camera has no such limitations, which makes it more suitable for cases when you need more complete control, such as procedural animation.

 Main functions for camera control are located in the :b4wmod:`camera` module.
 Some of them (intended for a specific control mode) have names which start with an appropriate prefix: ``static_``, ``eye_``, ``target_`` and ``hover_``.
 Other functions can be used in any mode.